 Overwhelm can affect our physical and mental health, as well as relationships at home and at work.
 It can lead to procrastination and increased anxiety as staff feel unable to make progress.
 I have seen the impact of staff pushing through to get things done to a standard that is unattainable and exhausting.

-We must remember that leading from overwhelm can impact not just on the individual but their whole team, creating difficult and unhealthy working environments.
+Leading from overwhelm can impact not just on the individual but their whole team, creating difficult and unhealthy working environments.
 Coaching can help reduce overwhelm by supporting individuals to:

 - explore the beliefs and emotions driving them